dglazier/Clas12Tool/README.md

 You can insepct the code [$CLAS12TOOL/RunRoot/Ex1_CLAS12Reader.C](https://github.com/dglazier/Clas12Tool/blob/master/RunRoot/Ex1_CLAS12Reader.C) for more guidance on how to use it.

-To run (for hipo3 replace the 4 with a 3):
+To run:

-       clas12root4 $CLAS12TOOL/RunRoot/Ex1_CLAS12Reader.C+ --in=/WHERE/IS/MY/HIPO/file.hipo
+       clas12root $CLAS12TOOL/RunRoot/Ex1_CLAS12Reader.C+ --in=/WHERE/IS/MY/HIPO/file.hipo

 Note the use of the + sign after the macro name.
 This compiles the script meaning it will run much faster.